Lessons for the rights movement in constructing a collective reality

 Melania Chiponda is an ecofeminist, popular educator, and participatory action researcher who believes in centering people’s lived experiences and realities in the creation of knowledge.
 To Melania, community empowerment and knowledge creation is a collective process that shifts power from mainstream knowledge systems and institutions to the people.

-Emese Ilyes is a critical social psychologist, participatory action researcher, and educator living in New York City.
-Born Székely Hungarian in Romania, she has witnessed and now studies the way systems of harm are braided together, shape lives, and are contested and challenged by communities.
+Emese Ilyes (@EmeseIlyes) is a critical social psychologist, participatory action researcher at the Bernstein Institute of Human Rights at NYU, and educator at John Jay College of Criminal Justice.
+A Székely Hungarian born in Romania, she has witnessed and now studies the way systems of harm are braided together, shape lives, and are contested and challenged by communities.
 In her work and her life, she is committed to a path toward collective liberation that centers those most directly affected.